 Sometimes, ignoring something or simply walking away is an appropriate response — pick your battles, right?

 But a lot depends on the relationship.
-For example, dealing with a boss, parent, or spouse may call for different strategies than dealing with a co-worker, sibling, or child.
+For example, dealing with a boss, parent, or spouse may call for a different strategy than dealing with a co-worker, sibling, or child.

-If you feel that your boundaries have been crossed when communicating with someone with NPD, try not to react, get visibly flustered, or show annoyance.
+If you feel your boundaries have been crossed, try not to react, get visibly flustered, or show annoyance.

 If it’s someone you’d like to keep close to in your life, then you owe it to yourself to speak up.
 Try to do this in a calm, gentle manner.

-You must tell them how their words and conduct impact your life.
-Be specific and consistent about what’s not acceptable and how you expect to be treated, but prepare yourself for the fact that it may be challenging for them to understand or empathize with your feelings.
+Tell them how their words and conduct impact your life.
+Be specific about what’s unacceptable and how you expect to be treated, but prepare yourself for the fact that it may be challenging for them to understand or empathize with your feelings.

-Instead of trying to change someone with NPD, it’s best to set boundaries about any behaviors that are unacceptable to you and communicate them clearly to the other person.
+Instead of trying to change someone with NPD or narcissistic tendencies, it’s best to set boundaries about any behaviors that are unacceptable to you and communicate them clearly to the other person.

-Practicing skills like deep breathing, yoga, or meditation may make it easier to remain calm and avoid reacting when interacting with someone with NPD.
+Practicing skills like deep breathing, yoga, or meditation may make it easier to remain calm and avoid reacting when interacting with someone who has NPD or narcissistic tendencies.

 Becoming clear on your intentions or practicing what you plan to say before asserting your boundaries may also be beneficial.